tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 **B. Package copies for redistribution (send the children to work), as well as derive energy from the host to keep replicating ( see the point? ).**

 They use the host's resources to perform their everyday tasks, thereby weakening the host (if this goes on too much for too long, the host falls sick.
-Happens to us all).
+Happens to us all.).

 It might have probably occured to you that viruses are like parasites in nature, you wouldn't be wrong!